mankeldy/FIJI-Multi-Channel-Cell-Counter/README.md

 ### 2) Add Channels
 Write the substring (e.g. ch00, DAPI, etc.) for each channel that is contained within the image filenames.
 The location of this substring within the filename should not matter, but for this to work correctly, the rest of the image name must be the same between channels within the same field of view.

 For each channel, select the desired threshold.
-This should be determined ahead of time (see *Image>Adjust>Threshold* https://imagej.net/plugins/auto-threshold) (Note: For now, this is limited to automatic thresholds but future additions to the macro may allow for manual thresholding).
+This should be determined ahead of time (see *Image>Adjust>Threshold* or https://imagej.net/plugins/auto-threshold) (Note: For now, this is limited to automatic thresholds but future additions to the macro may allow for manual thresholding).

 Lastly, select whether a counterstain was used (for instance, we use DAPI to identify all microbial cells within the image) and which of the listed channels this applies to.
 If selected, the particles in this channel will be analyzed first and redirected to the other channels.